Comparing Artist Profit on Fine Art America and Printful

 Printful is a POD and drop shipping service that integrates with major ecommerce platforms allowing artists to open their own online stores.
 Setting up an account with Printful is free and when your store gets an order, Printful fulfills it and sends it to your customer.

-You can manage multiple stores, check your orders, and create completely custom products using the mockup generator.
+You can manage multiple stores, check your orders, and create completely custom products using the Design Maker.

 What’s Fine Art America’s and Printful’s pricing model?